 The Ecclesbourne School remains highly popular with parents, carers and students.
-Admissions to the school remain high with oversubscription for places in Year 7 and post 16 entry, with 459 applications for 210 places for Year 7 admissions in 2013-2014.
+Admissions to the school remain high with oversubscription for places in Year 7 and post 16 entry, with 459 applications for 210 places for Year 7 admissions in 2014-2015.
 Waiting lists for places are maintained for Year 7, Year 8 and Year 9.

-The key strategic activities for 2014/15 are:
+The key strategic activities for 2015/16 are:

 - Maintain the drive for continuous improvement by improving the quality of learning leading to high levels of student attainment and achievement at all levels and for all groups of students. - Continue to focus on improvements in teaching and learning so that all teaching is at least good and much of it outstanding. - To further raise attainment at Key stage 4 by focusing on strategies to stretch all students of all abilities, to ensure that our results on all measures continue to rise. - To review our assessment and target setting strategies, ensuring that our assessment of students work is accurate, formative and that feedback is high quality.
 Ensure that all students are aware of aspirational target grades and the strategies needed to secure them. - Ensure that the school operates within its budget, and in the light of increasing financial constraints, plan judiciously to secure the most effective use of resources so that educational standards continue to improve while maintaining a strong financial position.
-This will entail aiming to maintain a surplus to insure the School against future financial pressure and so that improvement can be made to the establishment of the school. - To bid successfully for funding to build a new English and Multi-Use Centre to facilitate expansion to 8 form entry and then to commission contractors and commence construction during the 2014-2015 financial year.
+This will entail aiming to maintain a surplus to insure the School against future financial pressure and so that improvement can be made to the establishment of the school. - To build a new English and Multi-Use Centre to facilitate expansion to 8 form entry safely, on time (May 2015) and within budget.